Neuralink’s tech embeds tiny wires in the brain to read electrical pulses

 Rarely is activity isolated in brain regions such as the prefrontal lobe and hippocampus.
 Instead, it takes place across various brain regions, making it difficult to pin down.
 Then there’s the matter of translating neural electrical impulses into machine-readable information; researchers have yet to crack the brain’s encoding.
 Pulses from the visual center aren’t like those produced when formulating speech, and it’s sometimes difficult to identify signals’ origination points.

+There’s been progress toward this end.
+In a recent study published in the journal Nature, scientists trained a machine learning algorithm on data recorded from previous experiments to determine how movements of the tongue, lips, jaw, and larynx created sound.
+They incorporated this into a decoder, which transformed brain signals into estimated movements of the vocal tract and fed them to a separate component that turned the movements into synthetic speech.

+“Neural activity in the brain is random — it’s stochastic, which means … the neural representation at the level of the individual neuron is noisy.
+This is just one of the reasons why we need to record from lots of neurons in order to gain a high-fidelity readout,” said Sabes during the event.
+“Want [we] want to do is give people the ability to tap into [neural representations] … both to repair broken brain circuits and to ultimately give us better access to connections to the world, to each other, and to ourselves.”

-None of that’s discouraging Neuralink, which has so far received $158 million in funding and has 90 employees.
+None of that’s discouraging Neuralink, which has so far received $158 million in funding (including at least $100 million from Musk) and has 90 employees.
 It hopes to begin working with human subjects as soon as the second quarter of next year in partnership with neurosurgeons at Stanford University, and while the company expects that inserting the electrodes will initially require drilling holes through the skull, it hopes to soon use a laser to pierce bone with a series of small holes.

 The first Neuralink devices designed for human trials — the N1, a cylinder that’s roughly eight millimeters in diameter and four millimeters tall — contains the aforementioned chip, a thin film, and a hermetic substrate that can interface with up to 1,024 electrodes.
 Up to ten can be placed in one brain hemisphere, but Neuralink expects that the first patients will get four sensors — four in the brain’s motor areas and one in a somatic sensory area.